Guide to ChemAxon's Culture

 When several teams are involved in solving a common, high-level issues, the involved teams may send representatives to form a delegate team.
 This team may be temporary or permanent.
 The decisions made in the delegate team are acted upon in the teams it serves.

-To prevent the scaling issues mentioned previously, the most effective option could be to assign an owner to delegate problem solving.
-The owner will collaborate with the stakeholders and seek their advice when needed before concluding a decision.
+To prevent the scaling issues mentioned previously, the most effective option may be to let the the owner of the domain decide.
+The owner however, should collaborate with the stakeholders and seek their advice when needed before concluding a decision.
 See the 'Ownership' and 'Autonomy' sections for more details.

 The owner is a decision maker